smallriver0316/my-bedrock-simple-chat/README.md

 # my-bedrock-simple-chat

-Chat interface powered by bedrock
+Chat application powered by bedrock inspired by <https://qiita.com/minorun365/items/84bef6f06e450a310a6a>.

 ## This is CDK TypeScript project